-This policy has been developed in accordance with Keeping Children Safe in Education (DFE) 2023 and Working Together to Safeguard Children (DFE) 2018 (including updates in 2019 and 2020).
+This policy has been developed in accordance with Keeping Children Safe in Education (DFE) 2024 and Working Together to Safeguard Children (DFE) 2023.

 The policy should be read in conjunction with other school policies but particularly with the separate Child on Child Abuse Policy which contains information regarding the school's procedures regarding sexual abuse and sexual harassment.